 Each of the slot-configuration profiles provides access to the same set of parameters.
 You can configure multiple profiles to create alternative configurations for the slot.
-If you select one of the profiles, a subprofile of three parameters and two submenus appears:
+If you select one of the profiles, a subprofile of three parameters and eight submenus appears:

-'''

-10-101

 >Name=

-1st Line=Trunk

-2nd Line=Disabled
+Switch Type=

+BRI Analog Encode=

 Line 1...

 Line 2...

-'''

-The two submenus (Line 1 and Line2, often referred to collectively as Line N) provide access to the parameters for configuring the first and second line, respectively, of the slot.
+The Line submenus (Line 1, Line2, and so on, are often referred to collectively as Line N) provide access to the parameters for configuring the respective line of the slot.
 For example, if you select Line 1, the following set of parameters appears: